playframework/play-generated-docs/manual/javaGuide/tutorials/todolist/JavaTodoList.md

 * `public/` contains all the publicly available resources, which includes JavaScript, stylesheets and images directories.
 * `test/` contains all the application tests.
 Tests can be written as JUnit tests.

 > Because Play uses UTF-8 as the single encoding, it’s very important that all text files hosted in these directories use this encoding.
 Make sure to configure your text editor accordingly.
+In the windows system the editor configuration must be ANSI encode

 ## Using the Play console